Estonia Company Registration, Expert Business Setup Services

 • Can a foreign entity be a founder of an Estonian company?

-Yes, a foreign legal entity can become the founder of an Estonian company.
-An entity registered abroad (parent company) can establish an local entity (subsidiary company).
-To incorporate such a structure, you will need recent official corporate documents (not older than three months) from the foreign entity, detailing its registration information, directors, founders, and beneficiaries.
+Yes, a foreign company can establish an Estonian subsidiary.
+To do this, you’ll need recent official documents (not older than three months) from the parent company, including details about its registration, directors, founders, and beneficiaries.

 • Can one person be both the shareholder and director of an Estonian company?

-Yes, one person can simultaneously be the founder (shareholder) and the director (member of the Management Board) of an Estonian company.
-This flexibility is particularly beneficial for solo entrepreneurs who wish to establish a company in Estonia and maintain full control over their business operations.
+Yes, one person can be both the founder (shareholder) and director (Management Board member).
+This setup is ideal for solo entrepreneurs seeking full control of their business in Estonia.

 • How do I choose the right field of activity for my company?